erfannoury/applying-abroad-stuff/sop.md

 * [Kamyar Infinity](https://twitter.com/kamyarinfinity) has written a short essay on writing the SOP.
 These set of general rules can be of great help in writing your statement of purpose.
 You can access this article [here](http://admission.rocks/treasury/article/2/). (written in Persian)
+* Ehsan Emamjomeh-Zadeh has provided a handy LaTeX template for writing SOP.
+You can find it [here](http://www-scf.usc.edu/~emamjome/LaTeX_templates/sample_SoP.zip).